analytiq-hub/sigagent.github.io/_posts/2022-12-29-exponential-family.md

 where we define $$\eta = \left[-\frac{1}{2\sigma^2}, \frac{\mu}{\sigma}\right]$$ and define the log partition function $$a(\eta)$$ to ensure the distribution integrates over $$y$$ to 1.

+Similarly, the multivariate Gaussian is in the exponential family.